Benties/Benties/README.md

 ### Hi there 👋 My name is Ben Thai and Im a Full Stack Software Engineer
-#### My mission is to take ownership and pride in every aspect of my work, consistently delivering outstanding results and continuously striving for self-improvement and career advancement.
+#### My mission is to take ownership and pride in every aspect of my work, consistently delivering outstanding results and continuously striving for self-improvement.
 - 🔭 I’m currently working on a restock alert app.
 - ⚡ When Im not coding I enjoy Snowboarding, Boxing, and Video Games
 - 💬 Checkout my [Portfolio](https://benties.github.io/)